 Some specific market barriers that underscore the above trends and restrict the use of existing climate finance specifically for the DRE sector players such as Bboxx are:

 - Regulations: The complex regulatory environment in compliance carbon markets are prohibitive for distributed energy companies.
 Whilst few certification methodologies exist for distributed energy products, these are not designed for the volume the off-grid sector provides, and also tend to be prohibitive with legacy processes in place.

-- Low Carbon Prices: Off-grid solar projects yield relatively small amount of emission reductions as compared to utility-scale renewable projects or nature-based offsetting intervention options.
+- Low carbon prices: Off-grid solar projects yield relatively small amounts of emission reductions as compared to utility-scale renewable projects or nature-based offsetting intervention options.
 Therefore, the cost to generate corresponding carbon offsets simply exceeds the economic benefit of availing the carbon finance.

 The Opportunity for ‘DDIG’ – Unlocking Climate Finance Through Digitisation

-Over the course of 2019, Bboxx, Southpole, IBM and Shell Foundation, supported by the UK government, came together as a joint multi-stakeholder team to study, design and develop a novel approach that aims to attract new sources of climate finance (SDG13) towards the achievement of sustainable energy for all (SDG7).
+Over the course of 2019, Bboxx, South Pole, IBM and SF, supported by the UK government, came together as a joint multi-stakeholder team to study, design and develop a novel approach that aims to attract new sources of climate finance (SDG13) towards the achievement of sustainable energy for all (SDG7).
 The concept is coined DDIG, or Distributed Digital Impact Gains.

 DDIG is conceptualised as a digital platform which is aimed to capture real-time data from remotely monitored energy projects on blockchain and translates it to environmental values.
 It could substantially reduce transaction costs by automating the monitoring, reporting and verification process (MRV) to reward end customers in developing countries.
 The platform intent is to be a public good rather than an exclusive to one player – open to a wide group of distributed energy players, as well as variety of sectors such as water and LPG supply to impact livelihoods of the less privileged.